kenjitheman/uni/docs/bug_report/README.md

    - **Current Status:** In Progress

 **2. Assigned To:**
-   - Assigned to Developer - [Developer Name]
+   - Assigned to Developer - kenjitheman

 **3. Target Fix Version:**
    - Version 2.1